Greece Travel Guide

 Hotels in Vouliagmeni and Voula

 Vouliagmeni Hotel, Athens, GreeceMost people who stay in Vouliagmeni have money, though really the resort hotels here are not overpriced when you consider what you would have to pay and go through if you are staying in downtown Athens and want to go for a swim.
-The previously mentioned Astir Palace Beach Resort Hotel, is actually several 5-star hotels, restaurants, and spa facilities built on a pine-grown promontory bathed by the clear, turquoise waters of the Saronic Gulf in a location that is said to be the most beautiful in Attica.
+The previously mentioned Astir Palace Beach Resort Hotel, is actually several 5-star hotels, restaurants, and spa facilities built on a pine forest promontory bathed by the clear, turquoise waters of the Saronic Gulf in a location that is said to be the most beautiful in Attica.
 The Divani Apollon Palace Spa & Thalassotherapy Centre has its own beach, a couple good sized swimming pools, a gourmet restaurant, and was the first hotel in Athens to become a member of the Leading Hotels of the World.
-Other quality hotels on the Vouliagmeni Peninsula include the Arion Resort and Spa which is actually a part of the Astir Palace and the Hotel Margi which combines the sophistication of an urban hotel with the relaxed atmosphere of a seaside resort.
-Crossing Possidonos Avenue you will find the Classical Vouliagmeni Suites which is a 5-star luxury hotel and the 4-star Electra Hotel Apartments which are fully furnished apartments.
-Each apartment consists of a bedroom, living room, full size bathroom and a fully equipped kitchen and can comfortably sleep up to a family of four.
+Other quality hotels on the Vouliagmeni Peninsula include the 5-star Hotel Margi which combines the sophistication of an urban hotel with the relaxed atmosphere of a seaside resort.
+Crossing Possidonos Avenue you will find The Roc Club, A Grecotel Hotel To Live (formerly the Classical Vouliagmeni Suites) which is a 5-star luxury hotel.
+A short walk from the beach, the 5-star 91 Athens Riviera, The Resort has an outdoor swimming pool, free private parking, a fitness center and a restaurant.
+A short walk from Vouliagmeni Beach, the Azur Hotelhas a number of amenities, including a seasonal outdoor swimming pool.
+Offering a seasonal outdoor pool, Athenian Riviera Hotel & Suites is within a 2-minute walk of Vouliagmeni Beach.
+The 4 Seasons Vouliagmeni Escape is a holiday home-apartment a short walk from Kavouri Beach. .

 Varkiza Coves, GreeceFor budget conscious travelers there are a number of choices in the area and though generally you will have to cross Possidonos Avenue to get to the beach, at least you are at the beach and not in the center of Athens.
-The 3-star NON-SMOKING!
-Plaza Hotel in Voula is a 5-minute walk from the beach.
-It offers air-conditioned rooms with balconies and LCD satellite TV.
-Just across from Voula Beach the non-smoking Hotel Parthenis offers a variety of accommodation and is popular with families.
-The 3-star Galini Palace in Voula is a great value for money hotel with great views of the sea.
-The 2-star Miramare Hotel also in Voula, is inexpensive and super-convenient since the X96 bus from the airport to Pireaus (and back-very important) stops right in front of the hotel.
-In fact all these hotels are within walking distance of the airport bus. (which if you have not figure it out yet means you can take to and from the Pireaus ferry boats).
-Just as convenient is the 2-star Villa Orion Hotel .
+Just across from Voula Beach the non-smoking Hotel Parthenis Riviera offers a variety of accommodation and is popular with families.
+The 3-star Galini Palace in Voula is a value for money hotel with views of the sea.
+All these hotels are within walking distance of the airport bus line which means you can take to and from the Pireaus ferry boats as well.
+There are lots of apartments and holiday homes in Voula and Vouliagmeni which you can find by searching hotels in Voula and Vouliagmeni and then using the map.
+As you make the map bigger it keeps adding more properties and you should be able to find whatever you are looking for and see how close it is to the water and restaurants and shops.

 Coastal Athens Practical Information